padogrid/bundle-none-imdg-benchmark-tests/README.md

 ## Configuring Bundle Envrionment

-Let's create clusters that you want to test.
+First, make sure you have all the IMDG products installed.
+You can install the OSS products using `install_padogrid`.
+For Coherence and GemFire, please follow the instructions in the [Additional Products](https://github.com/padogrid/padogrid/wiki/Quick-Start#additional-products) section of the [Quick Start](https://github.com/padogrid/padogrid/wiki/Quick-Start) page in the [PadoGrid Manual](https://github.com/padogrid/padogrid/wiki).

+Once you have the products installed, create four (4) clusters as shown below.
 To be objective, each cluster should have the same number of members.
-The minimum number of members is six (6) due to the Redis minimum requirement of six (6) members per cluster with replicas of one (1).
+The minimum number of members is six (6) due to the Redis minimum requirement of six (6) members per cluster with one (1) replica.
+PadoGrid by default sets one (1) replica for all clusters.

 ```bash
 # Add 4 to the default Coherence cluster